Huszan/manga-dot/README.md

 This project includes several scripts for development and maintenance:

 - ng: Command to run Angular CLI commands.
-- start: Start the Angular development server.
+- serve: Start the Angular development server.
 - serve-mobile: Start the Angular development server with a custom host for mobile testing.
 - build: Compile the project for production with the specified base href.
 - watch: Build the project in watch mode for development.